OdegiChristine/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The project also demonstrates control structures to generate combinations of letters and the use of formatting tools like `printf` to handle floating-point numbers.

-Overall, these exercises provide hands-on experience with variable management, process environments, arithmetic expansion, and output formatting—key building blocks for effective shell scripting.
+Overall, these exercises provide hands-on experience with variable management, process environments, arithmetic expansion, and output formatting, which are key building blocks for effective shell scripting.